Free Clipart and Pictures

 founded with money left to the United States for the purpose of "the increase

 of knowledge."
-The bequest was from an English scientist that had never even
+The bequest is from an English scientist that had never even

 Truman signs the National Security Bill.
 The Bill creates the Department of